Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Theory

 where $\u^*_{k}\in\mathbb{R}^{1\times r^*}$, $k=1,\ldots,K$.
 Here for notational simplicity, we assume there is an equal number of nodes, $l = n/K$, in each community.
 Accordingly, we define the true community assignments as $\cA_1^*:= \{1,\ldots, l\}, \ldots, \cA_K^*:= \{n-l, \ldots, n\}$.

-We propose to recover the community labels by applying a clustering procedure, e.g., the $K$-means clustering, to the rows of the final estimate $\U^{(t)}$ obtained from Algorithm~\ref{algo_symm}.
-We show that the resulting clustering output achieves the strong consistency, under the following regularity conditions.
+We propose to recover community labels by applying a distance-based clustering procedure, such as $K$-means to rows of the final estimate $\U^{(t)}$ obtained from Algorithm~\ref{algo_symm}.
+We show that the resulting clustering output achieves strong consistency, under the following regularity conditions.